OnClick9927/MultyFramework/README.md

   * Window
     * FrameworkLineDrawer （The Editorwindow line of Frameworks that in project  ）
     * ToolLineDrawer（The Editorwindow line of tools that in project）
-    * FrameworkCollectionLineDrawer（Coming soon   |  Frameworks  download /cleaar/update  ）
+    * 🥚FrameworkCollectionLineDrawer（Coming soon   |  Frameworks  download /cleaar/update  ）
 * Runtime
   * Frameworks（The Frameworks in runtime Mode，The Editor Entrance of Framework that in project which supports runtime mode）
   * Framwork/UpdateFramework（extends this class when you import a Framework and you can use it）